IHTM27220 - Foreign property: property excluded from Inheritance Tax: foreign settled property with non-UK domiciled settlor

 IHTA84/S48 (3) and IHTA84/S80 to 82 mean that property situated abroad and held in a settlement is excluded property unless the settlor was domiciled (IHTM13000) in the UK at the time the settlement was made.

-Beware of property that may be subject to the gift with reservation rules (IHTM14396)
+The position may be different where the gift with reservation rules (IHTM14396) apply.

-In the case of property settled by Will, or under the rules of intestacy (IHTM12000), it will of course be the date of the testator’s or intestate’s death.
-This does not apply to a reversionary interest in that settled property.
-(IHTM27230).
+In the case of property settled by Will, or under the rules of intestacy (IHTM12000), the date of settlement will be the date of the testator’s or intestate’s death.
+This does not apply to a reversionary interest in that settled property (IHTM27230).

 Once you have determined that any property held in a settlement is excluded property:

-The Spanish property is excluded property because of S’s overseas domicile when he settled that property.
-However, the Australian property is not excluded property as S had a UK domicile when he added that property to the settlement.
+The Spanish property is excluded property because of Sean’s overseas domicile when he settled that property.
+But, the Australian property is not excluded property as Sean had a UK domicile when he added that property to the settlement.

-S, when domiciled in Germany, settles some German realty and some securities then situated in the UK on X for life with remainder to Y. On X’s death - the potentially chargeable event - the settled fund consists of:
+Stella, when domiciled in Germany, puts a house in Germany and some securities that are situated in the UK at that time into a settlement for Xavier for life with remainder to Yolanda.
+On Xaviers’s death - the potentially chargeable event - the settled fund consists of:

-It follows that as a general rule property settled by a UK domiciliary is not excluded property - and is therefore within the scope of IHT - regardless of the locality of the property.
-This is so even if any person entitled to an interest in possession in the property (who is treated under IHTA84/S49 (1) as being beneficially entitled to the property) is domiciled abroad, subject to the possible exception that a Double Taxation Convention overrides this rule.
-Refer any such claim to TG.
+As a general rule property settled by a UK domiciliary is not excluded property - so it is within the scope of IHT - regardless of the locality of the property.
+This is the case even if any person entitled to an interest in possession in the property (who is treated under IHTA84/S49 (1) as being beneficially entitled to the property) is domiciled abroad.
+The only possible exception is that a double taxation convention overrides this rule.
+Refer any such claim to Technical.

-Likewise refer to TG or your team leader in IHT Edinburgh any claim that “proper law” overrides this general rule IHTA84/S158 (1) and (6).
+You should also refer to Technical any claim that 'proper law' overrides this general rule IHTA84/S158 (1) and (6).